Skip to main content

 If you are using a self‑hosted version of Appcircle, use the ServerURL value defined for your self‑hosted instance.

-For Appcircle Cloud, the ServerURL is https://my.appcircle.io/codepush.
+For Appcircle Cloud, the ServerURL is https://api.appcircle.io/codepush.

 <key>CodePushServerURL</key>